 March 16 – Application Deadline March 9

-All funding must follow CICDA’s Project Guide as well as the Ontario Guidelines.
+All funding must follow CICDA’s Project Guide (see below) as well as the Ontario Guidelines.

 1. Applicants fill out an applicant form online.
 They will then receive an email confirming CICDA received their application and the time and date of their presentation.

 2. Applicants present to the Grant Fund Council for 5-10 minutes.
 The Council has 5 minutes to ask any additional questions.

 3. Council will privately discuss caliber of project and then vote.

 4. CICDA’s VP Internal Karina Sommerkamp will notify the applicant of the decision within the week.

 The funding of any submission received is at the discretion of the CICDA committee.
 The committee reserves the right to reject any proposal it feels does not meet the criteria established below.
 The deadline for applications each year will be determined at the discretion of the Executive Council, and all deadline dates will be announced within the first 2 (two) weeks of Fall semester.

 The following evaluation criteria are used by the CICDA committee to evaluate the merits of each application:

 1. Does the application enhance the educational experience or cultural life of students in the Faculty of Arts at Wilfrid Laurier University?

 2. Does the project have a definite focus and a clear plan of implementation?